pmean/build-website/text/07/DescribeWorkStatistician.md

 > *The applicant must have detailed understanding of the foundations of
 > statistis across the broad range of analyses needed in a highly
 > heterogenous research environment.
 This level of knowledge requires
-> extensive coursework and training beyond the level of a bachelor\'s
+> extensive coursework and training beyond the level of a bachelor's
 > degree.*

 The additional knowledge, skills, abilities, and work experience are